torresaa/qualite-meritis/README.md

 - Checkout your branch
 - Create a folder with your name (Ex.
 Aquiles)
 - Put your code inside
-- Push and create Pull Request
+- Push and create Pull Request and assign it to me.

+Note: I'll check your code when I get the notification (or later) and put some comments!